-But while it’s been a good year for the indexes and a great year for technology, dividend stocks have lagged badly.
-The SPDR S&P Dividend ETF (SDY), which tracks the performance of the High Yield Dividend Aristocrats Index, is down more than 5% in 2020.
+But while it’s been a good year for the indexes, dividend stocks have been flat for months.
+The SPDR S&P Dividend ETF (SDY), which tracks the performance of the High Yield Dividend Aristocrats Index, has just returned to levels it first hit in May 2021.